Printlab Autodesk

 Watch Video

 In this section, we highlight several examples of how other teams have documented the test and iterate stage of their journey.
+Browse through the gallery and make note of how you could document your own journey.
+Once you’ve completed this task, test and iterate until you reach a final product you are happy with!

 User Testing